anyscale/examples/image_processing/README.md

 2. **Image Preprocessing**: Validates, resizes, and standardizes images to 128×128 JPEG format in RGB color space using PIL, filtering out corrupted or invalid images.

-3. **Vision Model Inference**: Runs the Qwen2.5-VL-3B-Instruct vision-language model using vLLM to generate captions or analyze image content, with automatic scaling from 32 to 96 GPU replicas based on workload.
+3. **Vision Model Inference**: Runs the Qwen2.5-VL-3B-Instruct vision-language model using vLLM to generate captions or analyze image content, scaling across up to 64 L4 GPU replicas based on workload.

 The entire pipeline is orchestrated by Ray Data, which handles distributed execution, fault tolerance, and resource management across your cluster.